flikmediagroup/videosync-layout-snippets/README.md

 A class is used in HTML like this: `<div class="container">content</div>`.

-In CSS, this class can be referred like this to change its font color, for xample: `.container { color: red; }`
+In CSS, this class can be referred like this to change its font color, for example: `.container { color: red; }`

 ID is basically the same, but with different syntax: `<div id="container-id">content</div>`.